skybert/skybert-net/src/travel/2017-oss-summit.md

 cars demos.

 ## People
-Jono: We strive for acceptance.
+- Jono: We strive for acceptance.
 Belonging.

+- Status important.

-Status important role.
-Reciprocal species.
+- Reciprocal species.

+### Habits
 Form habits with repetition.

-Takes 66 days to develop habits.
-The first two months extremely important for new employees.
+Takes 66 days to develop habits → The first two months extremely important for new employees.

+### Authenticity
-Authenticity, no automatic thank you email.
+No automatic thank you email.

+### Code of conduct
 > Assholes don't read code of conduct.

+### Happiness
 It's the intangible world that makes us happy.

+### Goals
 Set several goals, your own.
 Not only your mentor's.
 Embrace the fear, laugh at your own mistakes.

 ## Code analysis
 `perf` counts various OS metrics.
-It found that it's much faster to traverse a bitmap by row instead of column!
+It found that it's much faster to traverse a bitmap by row instead of by column!

 ## Chromebook
 - [upspin](https://upspin.io/), storage